 - You can filter the sentence segmentation based on different attributes like notes, match scores, terms, etc.

 - This tool allows translating the project into multiple languages from a single dashboard simultaneously.

-- Wordfast Professional can seamlessly import and export translation memory files for using with the teammates.
+- Wordfast Professional can seamlessly import and export translation memory files for use with the teammates.

 - The Machine translation feature is a great addition to this tool.
-Whenever it doesn’t find any matching, it will search for the string in third party machine translation services.
+It will search for the string in third-party machine translation services whenever it doesn’t find any matching.